dsol-cpu/dsol-cpu/README.md

 ## About me:
-- Currently looking for Roles:
+- Currently looking for Backend and Fullstack Software Engineer roles
-  * Software Engineer
-  * Backend
-  * Fullstack
 <br />

 ## Languages and Tools: